the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ![](mailinglisthq.png)

 The mailing lists have a selection of fits which allow for any budget or skill level and they are all covered by the TDF Ship Replacement Program (SRP).
-All fittings have their minimum skill requirements in the mailing list.Basic and above require level 4, with a ship specific exception for the Paladin which requires 5.
+All fittings have their minimum skill requirements in the mailing list.
+Basic and above require level 4, with a ship specific exception for the Paladin which requires 5.

 Pick a fit you would like to fly.
 If you need help just ask in the TDF-Official channel or in Discord for any advice getting set up.